catpawzz/Catkeys/README.md

 You can also find this app on the play store!
 [Play Store](https://play.google.com/store/apps/details?id=com.catpawz.catkeys)

 !!THE PLAY STORE LINK IS CURRENTLY NOT WORKING DUE TO SOME ISSUES WITH GOOGLE PLAY REQUIREMENTS!!
+!!I am not gonna work on this a lot anymore due to some other events in my life, i'm planning to completely redo this though!!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/N4N2FINT7)